YordanGeorgiev/qto/doc/md/devops_guide_doc.md

     sudo /etc/init.d/networking restart

 ## 3. BACKUP AND RESTORE
+You could easily add those commands to your crontab for scheduled execution - remember to add the absolution patsh of the qto.sh entry script.

 ### 3.1.
 Backup a database
 You backup a database with the following one-liner.
-Noe

-    # obs you have to have the shell vars pre-loaded !!!
+    # obs you must have the shell vars pre-loaded !!!
+Note dev, tst or prd instances !
-    # clear; doParseCnfEnvVars <<path-to-cnf-file>>
+    # clear; doParseCnfEnvVars cnf/qto.prd.host-name.cnf
     bash src/bash/qto/qto.sh -a backup-postgres-db

 ### 3.2.
 Restore a database